 Note: Energy Pulse Width (PulseWidth) only applies to E1, E2, or E3 pins that are configured to output pulses.
-When any are configured to output steady-state signals, such as voltage sign, energy channel in use, power fail monitor, or energy sign, pulse widths and output rates do not apply.
+When any are configured to output steady-state signals, such as voltage1 sign, power fail monitor, or energy sign, pulse widths and output rates do not apply.

 The pulse width time (t{pw}) in Figure 2, is set by the value in the PulseWidth register which is an integer multiple of the sample or output word rate (OWR).
-At OWR of 4000 Hz (a period of 250 uS) t{pw} = PulseWidth x 250uS.
+At OWR of 4000 Hz (a period of 250 uS) $t{pw} = PulseWidth \times 250$ uS.
 By default, PulseWidth is set to 1.